Indian Ocean: History

 The Indian Ocean, together with the Mediterranean, has connected people since ancient times, whereas the Atlantic and Pacific have had the roles of barriers or mare incognitum.
-The written history of the Indian Ocean, however, has been Eurocentric and largely dependent on the availability of written sources from the European colonial era.
-This history is often divided into an ancient period followed by an Islamic period; the subsequent colonial-era periods are often subdivided into Portuguese, Dutch, and British periods.
+The written history of the Indian Ocean has been Eurocentric and largely dependent on the availability of written sources from the European colonial era.
+This history is often divided into an ancient period followed by an Islamic period; the subsequent colonial-era periods are often subdivided into Portuguese, Dutch, French, and British periods.
 Milo Kearney argues that the postwar time period can also be split into a period of competition for oil during the Cold War followed by American dominance.

 A concept of an "Indian Ocean World" (IOW), similar to that of the "Atlantic World", exists but emerged much more recently and is not well established.
 The IOW is, nevertheless, sometimes referred to as the "first global economy" and was based on the monsoon which linked Asia, China, India, and Mesopotamia.
 It developed independently from the European global trade in the Mediterranean and Atlantic and remained largely independent from them until European 19th-century colonial dominance.

 The diverse history of the Indian Ocean is a unique mix of cultures, ethnic groups, natural resources, and shipping routes.
 It grew in importance beginning in the 1960s and 1970s and, after the Cold War, it has undergone periods of political instability, most recently with the emergence of India and China as regional powers.

 First settlements

 According to the Coastal hypothesis, modern humans spread from Africa along the northern rim of the Indian Ocean.

 Pleistocene fossils of Homo erectus and other pre–H. sapiens hominid fossils, similar to H. heidelbergensis in Europe, have been found in India.
 According to the Toba catastrophe theory, a supereruption c.
 74,000 years ago at Lake Toba, Sumatra, covered India with volcanic ashes and wiped out one or more lineages of such archaic humans in India and Southeast Asia.

 The Out of Africa theory states that Homo sapiens spread from Africa into mainland Eurasia.
 The more recent Southern Dispersal or Coastal hypothesis instead advocates that modern humans spread along the coasts of the Arabic Peninsula and southern Asia.
 This hypothesis is supported by mtDNA research which reveals a rapid dispersal event during the Late Pleistocene (11,000 years ago).
-This coastal dispersal, however, began in East Africa 75,000 years ago and occurred intermittently from estuary to estuary along the northern perimeter of the Indian Ocean at a rate of 0.7–4.0 km per year.
+This coastal dispersal began in East Africa 75,000 years ago and occurred intermittently from estuary to estuary along the northern perimeter of the Indian Ocean at a rate of 0.7–4.0 km per year.
 It eventually resulted in modern humans migrating from Sunda over Wallacea to Sahul (Southeast Asia to Australia).

 Since then, waves of migration have resettled people and, clearly, the Indian Ocean littoral had been inhabited long before the first civilisations emerged.
-5000–6000 years ago six distinct cultural centres had evolved around the Indian Ocean: East Africa, the Middle East, the Indian Subcontinent, South East Asia, the Malay World and Australia; each interlinked to its neighbours.
+5000–6000 years ago six distinct cultural centres had evolved around the Indian Ocean: East Africa, the Middle East (West Asia), the Indian Subcontinent (South Asia), South East Asia, the Malay World and Australia; each interlinked to its neighbours.